 Your right to medical care benefits for a workers’ compensation claim

 Once you report your injury or illness to your employer, your employer must file a claim with the Workers’ Compensation Commission.
 This claim entitles you to medical services, which may include:

 In addition, if you must drive out of town for doctor’s visits, you can be reimbursed for mileage.
 It’s important to know that there is no deductible associated with these medical services, and the care should be paid for by your employer’s insurance company directly to your health care providers.

 Understanding wage loss benefits in Mississippi

 In addition to medical treatment, you are also entitled to a wage loss benefit.
 Depending on your situation, you may receive as much as two-thirds of what you make in an average week of employment.
 These cash disability benefits help cover a portion of your lost wages due to a workplace accident or illness.

 Workers’ compensation benefits also extend to surviving family members in the event an employee dies.
 Death benefits cover a percentage of the employee’s normal weekly wage and can continue for as many as 450 weeks.
 Funeral expenses may be covered as well.

 You don’t have to face this process alone

 If you or a family member is dealing with a work-related injury or illness, it is always best to contact an attorney immediately to ensure you receive all your rightful benefits.
-Contact an experienced worker's compensation lawyer at Wood, Carlton & Hudson, P.C.
+Contact an experienced worker’s compensation lawyer at Wood and Carlton, P.C.